ethereum/ethereum-org-website/src/content/zero-knowledge-proofs.md

 However, on-chain voting systems are still susceptible to one of the biggest problems affecting traditional voting: collusion.
 [Collusion](https://en.m.wikipedia.org/wiki/Collusion) is the act of coordinating to "limit open competition by deceiving, defrauding, misleading others."
 When participants in an on-chain vote [collude to swing results](https://vitalik.ca/general/2019/04/03/collusion.html), it ceases to be an effective mechanism for measuring public preferences for some specified outcomes.

 For example, imagine there are two options up for voting on a ballot (`option A` and `option B`).
 Alice prefers `option A`, but votes for `option B` after receiving a bribe from Bob.
-Here, Alice and Bob have colluded to mislead others about the popularity of `option A` to the detriment of `option B`.
+Here, Alice and Bob have colluded to mislead others about the popularity of `option B` to the detriment of `option A`.

 Bribery and collusion limit the effectiveness of certain use-cases enabled by blockchain voting, especially [quadratic funding](https://www.radicalxchange.org/concepts/plural-funding/).
 Fortunately, newer solutions, such as MACI (Minimum Anti-Collusion Infrastructure), are using zero-knowledge proofs to mitigate this problem and increase the integrity of on-chain voting.